 Introduction to the health record profession, allied health professions, historical development of health care field and the present health care delivery system.
 Introduction to the health information department and its relationship to other hospital departments.
 Numbering and filing systems, record retention, duplication, and storage considerations are explored.
 Health care registries are explored.
 Health information science principles are applied in the laboratory setting.
-Offered first half of Fall semester only.
-Three class hours.

 Course Learning Outcomes

 1. Differentiate the roles and responsibilities of various providers and disciplines to support documentation requirements throughout the continuum of healthcare.

 4. Apply policies and procedures surrounding issues of access/disclosure of protected health information.

 5. Explain usability/accessibility of health information by patients.